-For hundreds and hundreds of years students and scholars preoccupied themselves with the methods of Aristotelian logic as the primary focus of their analysis of reasoning.
+For hundreds of years students and scholars preoccupied themselves with the methods of Aristotelian logic as the primary focus of their analysis of reasoning.
 They could rely on standard methods and checkable rules.
-But that tradition missed most of the important work in critical thinking that has been incorporated into the foundations of reasoning analysis only in the last 150 years, even though much of that can also be traced to Aristotle.
+But that tradition missed most of the important work in critical thinking of the last 150 years, though much of that can also be traced to Aristotle.